andrews0r/andrews0r/README.md

 ## Hi there 👋

----
-I’m interested in how tools expand humnan capabilities.
+I’m interested in how tools expand human capability.
----

-## 🔭 Interests:
+### 🔭 Interests

-- 🧩 General vs. specialized intelligence
+- General vs. specialized intelligence
-- 🤝 Multi-agent orchestration
+- Multi-agent orchestration
-- 🧠 Dynamic context and agent memory
+- Dynamic context and agent memory
-- 🧪 Work simulations
+- Work simulations
-- 👾 Human data as a new asset class
+- Human data as a new asset class
-- 📊 RAG + human-AI interaction data pipelines
+- RAG and human-AI interaction data pipelines
-- 🕸️ Coordination cost as the constraint on scale
+- Coordination costs as a constraint on scale
-- 🛠️ Tool-calling reliability & agent routing systems
+- Tool-calling reliability and agent routing systems
----

-## 🧩 Background
+### 🧩 Background

-- 🎓 Mathematical modelling, stochastic systems & cybernetics
+- Mathematical modelling, stochastic systems, and cybernetics
-- 🛠 Built AI products (computer vision lab, learning agents, applied systems)
+- Built AI products across computer vision, learning agents, and applied systems
-- 🚀 Worked in VC investing in early-stage AI & robotics
+- Worked in VC investing in early-stage AI and robotics
-- 🌉 Based in San Francisco
+- Based in San Francisco

----